Street Fighter (UDON comics): Issues #7–14

 Ryu and Sakura travel to Thailand to find Sagat.
 They are confronted by Sagat's former student, Adon, who challenges Ryu to a fight and loses.
 He informs them how much Sagat's changed ever since losing to Ryu and that he's gone to India to seek guidance from Dhalsim.
 Ryu is then invited to come to Las Vegas so he can be included in Ken and Eliza's wedding pictures.
 On the way to the airport, he teaches Sakura how to perform the Hadouken.
 Guile is also in Las Vegas attending the wedding festivities while attempting to rekindle his relationship with Julia and their daughter, Anna.

 Ken's engagement party is crashed by Balrog and Vega, with the latter seeking revenge for his defeat in Japan.
 Ken is critically injured during the fight, but Ryu, Sakura, and Guile manage to hold the Shadaloo henchmen off until the police arrive.
-In the hospital, Eliza tells Julia that Guile was responsible for saving Ken's life and convinces her to forgive him.
+In the hospital, Eliza tells Julia that Guile helped save Ken's life and convinces her to forgive him.
 Ryu and Sakura part ways at the airport, with Sakura returning to Japan for school while Ryu flies to India to find Sagat and Dhalsim.
 Cammy pays her respects to Chun-Li's father and vows to atone for her sins and find out more about her past.
-While observing Cammy, Rose has a vision that Bison has recovered from his injuries.
+While observing Cammy, Rose has a vision that Bison has healed from his injuries.

-Street Fighter II (2005-2006)
+Street Fighter II (2005–2006)

 Spans issues #0 through #6, published from October 2006 to November 2006.
 Written by Ken Siu-Chong and illustrated by Alvin Lee, Jeffrey 'Chamba' Cruz and Skottie Young.
 Compiled in the hardcover book Street Fighter II: The Ultimate Edition in January 2011 and as a part of Street Fighter Classic Volume 2: Cannon Strike in 2014.